PCAPredict/magento2/README.md

 ```

 ##Configuration Instructions
-The configuration for the extension is located under Stores -> Configuration -> PCA Predict -> Settings.
+The configuration for the extension is located under Stores > Configuration > PCA Predict > Settings.

-Once you have entered your PCA account code, go to your PCA account section to setup new Capture+, and optionally Email Validation & Phone Validation services, following the setup instructions to configure each new service on your website.
+Once you have entered your PCA Predict Account Code, visit your PCA Predict Account Dashboard to set up Address Validation, and (optional) Email & Phone Validation services, following the setup instructions to configure each new service on your website.

 ### Main Options
 - Account Code - Enter your PCA Predict Account Code here.
 - Field Mappings - These are some custom field mappings that allow our services to work in Magento 2.
-Normally, you shouldn't need to change these, but can be if directed to do so by technical support.
+Normally, you shouldn't need to change these, but can do so if instructed by the PCA Predict Support team or your developer